Third Party Holder Administrative Attachment (TDAS)

 Unpaid fine or pecuniary sentence

-The challenge must be that the notice is irregular.
-For example, this is the case when he does not mention the time limits and possible remedies.
+The challenge must be that SATD's opinion is irregular.
+For example, this is the case when the notice does not mention the time limits and possible remedies.

 The letter must be sent to the Departmental Director of Public Finance (DDFIP) of the department in which the decision to hire the SATD was taken.